Automated generation of attack trees with optimal shape and labelling: Related work

 In practice, attack trees are seldom used in isolation, though, but as part of a risk assessment methodology.
 They are meant to succinctly represent an attack scenario, notably from the point of view of the attacker, and to aid the comprehension and evaluation of threats against a system.
 This means that the communication power of an attack tree is as important as its soundness.
 Interestingly, because most attack-tree semantics ignore the labels of the intermediate nodes in the tree \cite{Jhawar2016,MO2006}, soundness is insufficient to guarantee that attack trees are labelled in some meaningful way.

 An approach to produce attack trees with meaningful labels is by using templates or libraries obtained from threat databases \cite{Bryans2020,Jhawar2018,GJMTW17,pinchinat2020library,groner2023model}.
 Both the attack tree labelling and shape are determined, or highly influenced, by a knowledge base on how threats to systems are modelled as attack trees.
 For example, the ATSyRA approach \cite{Pinchinat-WFMDS-2014,pinchinat2016atsyra} requires that the analyst first defines a set of actions at several abstraction levels in the system model, and a set of rules for refinement of higher-level actions into combinations of lower-level ones.
 This action hierarchy allows to transform successful attack paths into an attack tree, containing precise actions as leaf nodes, while intermediate nodes represent more abstract actions.
 This tree enjoys a refinement structure that is more familiar to the human analyst, but the analyst still has to define the refinement relation herself.
 In fact, there does not exist a comprehensive knowledge base with libraries, templates or refinement specifications available for these approaches to build attack trees.
+Our approach does not need a preestablished library of attack templates to produced labels with meaning, as we extract attack goals and their meaning from the system specification.

 Another line of work starts from the observation that, to obtain meaningful labels, one has to formally define what a label is and how it relates to the system specification.
 On that direction, Audinot et al.\ \cite{Audinot2018} establish a robust link between the system states and leaf nodes of the tree, with the goal of guiding the analyst on refining \emph{useful} tree nodes only.
 Their labels are not constrained to be system actions, but reachability goals defined as words over a set of propositions, which has some similarities to our work.
 In \cite{Audinot2017}, labels of their trees are goals formulated in terms of pre-conditions and post-conditions over the possible states of the system.
 These works, however, do not propose a generation algorithm.